 - In a large bowl, combine the ground chicken, green onions, panko breadcrumbs, egg, soy sauce, sake, mirin, sugar, salt, and pepper.
 Mix the ingredients thoroughly.

-- You can garnish with additional chopped green onions or sesame seeds if you like.
+- Garnish with additional chopped green onions or sesame seeds (optional)

 Types of yakitori